jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/notebooks-01/05-increasing-resources.md

 oc describe resourcequotas
 ```

-The output from this command will be empty if you are not subject to any resource quotas.
+The output from theses command will be empty if you are not subject to any resource limit ranges or quotas.